codesections/pass-gen/README.md

 # pass-gen

-**pass-gen** generates secure, pronounceable passphrases that can be used on their own, copied to a GUI password manager, or piped directly into a password manager that accepts standard input.
+`pass-gen` generates secure, pronounceable passphrases that can be used on their own, copied to a GUI password manager, or piped directly into a password manager that accepts standard input.

 Password security is important.
 But imagine you need to log into your email account from a computer at the library.
 Which password would you rather type in: `{!]&Sk)r"ss|$K40:]PP''3k-` or `skirt?UNSTEADY?legend?SUPERJET?livable?DINGBAT?507`?
 What if I told you that the second one is just as secure as the first?

 Anytime you might need to type in a password, or read a password out to someone else, or use a password on a device that doesn't have your password manager installed—that is, anytime at all—you would be better off using a securely generated passphrase.

-Of course, that doesn't mean **not** to use a password manager for those times that you _don't_ need to type your password in.
+Of course, that doesn't mean that you **shouldn't** use a password manager for those times when you _don't_ need to type your password in.
 So, ideally you'd want a password generator that plays well with your password manager.
 In the Unix tradition, the best way for one tool to play well with another is to produce plain-text standard output.

 pass-gen does exactly that.
 Use it to generate secure, pronounceable passphrases and then pipe them on to any other tool that accepts standard input.